 Municipal (& Households)

-- Water can be lost and wasted prior to getting to households and public services, or after getting there (i.e. at the household or public service level)
+Water can be lost and wasted either prior to getting to households and public services, or after getting there (i.e. at the household or public service level)

-- Water leakage and loss from public supply pipes can’t be completely eliminated, but each city or town can figure out what the minimum and maximum amount of detectable and recoverable water is in a given year, and work around those numbers
+Water leakage and loss from public supply pipes can’t be completely eliminated, but each city or town might figure out what the minimum and maximum amount of detectable and recoverable water is in a given year, and work around those numbers

 Other Notes …

 Water waste and loss can even extend to include the opportunity cost of producing and using a more water intensive product over a less water intensive product (when looking at the full product lifecycle of each product)

 Our choices of products, activities, lifestyles, governments, and social systems impact our ability to have sustainable water resources and supplies